Wind3x/Write-ups/README.md

 # Write-ups

-'Morality lies in the application of knowledge"
+"Morality lies in the application of knowledge"

 -Jon Erickson